History of tattooing: Egypt and Nubia

 Accounts of early travelers to ancient Egypt describe the tool used as an uneven number of metal needles attached to a wooden handle.

-Two well-preserved Egyptian mummies from 4160 B.C.E., a priestess and a temple dancer for the fertility goddess Hathor, bear random-dot and dash tattoo patterns on the lower abdomen, thighs, arms, and chest.
+Two well-preserved Egyptian mummies dated from 3351 to 3017 BCE, a man and woman, bear figural tattoo patterns of horned animals.

 Copts

 Coptic tattoos often consist of three lines, three dots and two elements, reflecting the Trinity.
 The tools used had an odd number of needles to bring luck and good fortune.
 Many Copts have the Coptic cross tattooed on the inside of their right arm.
 This may have been influenced by a similar practice tattooing religious symbols on the wrists and arms during the Ptolemaic period.

-Persia

-Herodotus' writings suggest that slaves and prisoners of war were tattooed in Persia during the classical era.
-This practice spread from Persia to Greece and then to Rome.

-The most famous depiction of tattooing in Persian literature goes back 800 years to a tale by Rumi about a man who is proud to want a lion tattoo but changes his mind once he experiences the pain of the needle.

-In the hamam (the baths), there were dallaks whose job was to help people wash themselves.
-This was a notable occupation because apart from helping the customers with washing, they were massage-therapists, dentists, barbers and tattoo artists.

-Modern Western tattooing
+Berbers

+Berber communities in Maghreb (Algeria, Morocco, Tunisia and Libya) practice tattooing on the arms, hands, face, neck, and collarbones.
+It is thought the tradition in these communities goes back several thousand years.
+Tattoos serve multiple purposes, including decoration, tribal affiliation, symbols of life transitions, and medicinal and fertility purposes.
+The practice is mainly limited to women, although some men receive tattoos for healing or medicinal purposes; these tattoos tend to be smaller and more discreet.
+Traditionally, girls would receive their first facial tattoo at puberty.
+Symbols used include the yaz, representing freedom, nature symbols like suns, animals, and plants, and geometric symbols like lines, dots, triangles, circles, half circles, and diamonds.

+The tradition has declined due to the influence of Islam, in which tattooing is forbidden, and specifically a wave of stricter Salafism in North Africa in the late 1970s and early 1980s.
+Berber tattoo artists both in North Africa and in the diaspora are continuing the practice.